 Are you going through a transition?

-Does stress cause you to cope in ways you want to change?
+Does stress cause you to cope in ways you wish to change?

 Philosophy of Therapy: